Clemens August Droste zu Vischering: Early career

 Under Prussian rule, the administrator repeatedly came into conflict with the government on account of his attitude towards the education of children of mixed marriages and the supervision of theological studies.
-When an 1821 agreement between the Holy See and the Prussian government got the dioceses of Prussia again supplied with bishops, Clemens August retired from Diocese administration and devoted himself to works of piety and charity.
+When an 1821 agreement between the Holy See and the Prussian government assured the dioceses of Prussia of further episcopal appointments, Droste zu Vischering retired from Diocese administration and devoted himself to works of piety and charity.
 He remained in seclusion even after being consecrated Auxiliary Bishop of Münster, with the titular see of Calama in 1827.

 Archbishop of Cologne

-After the death of Count von Spiegel, the incumbent of the metropolitan see of Cologne, the Prussian government, to the surprise of Catholics and Protestants alike, desired Clemens August as his successor.
+After the death of Count von Spiegel, the incumbent of the metropolitan see of Cologne, the Prussian government, to the surprise of Catholics and Protestants alike, desired Droste zu Vischering as his successor.
 This unexpected move on the part of the government was intended to conciliate the Catholic nobility of Westphalia and Rhenish Prussia as well as the Catholic clergy and laity, who began to lose confidence in the fairmindedness of the government and protested against the open favouritism shown to Protestants in civil and ecclesiastical affairs.

-The cathedral chapter of Cologne, primarily at the request of Crown Prince (later King Friedrich Wilhelm IV), elected Clemens August as Archbishop of Cologne on 1 December 1835.
+The cathedral chapter of Cologne, primarily at the request of Crown Prince (later King Friedrich Wilhelm IV), elected Droste zu Vischering as Archbishop of Cologne on 1 December 1835.
 He received the papal confirmation on 1 February 1836, and was solemnly enthroned by his brother, Maximilian, Bishop of Münster, on 29 May.
 Soon after this he came into conflict with the adherents of Georg Hermes (died 1831), whose doctrines had been condemned by Pope Gregory XVI on 26 September 1835.
-When many professors at the University of Bonn refused to submit to the papal bull, Clemens August refused the imprimatur to their theological magazine, forbade the students of theology to attend their lectures, and drew up a list of anti-Hermesian theses to which all candidates for sacerdotal ordination and all pastors who wished to be transferred to new parishes were obliged to swear adherence.
+When many professors at the University of Bonn refused to submit to the papal bull, Droste zu Vischering refused the imprimatur to their theological magazine, forbade the students of theology to attend their lectures, and drew up a list of anti-Hermesian theses to which all candidates for sacerdotal ordination and all pastors who wished to be transferred to new parishes were obliged to swear adherence.